The Bear Rolls Over!

 Finnish speaking residents of the Copper Country still recall the proverbs their parents and grandparents brought with them from Finland.
 In particular, the weather proverbs connected with St. Henrik’s Day have been retained in the Hancock area, where huge amounts of winter snow are the norm.
 “Karhu kylkeänsä kääntää” (The bear rolls onto his other side), “Heikki heinät jakaa” (Heikki divides the hay) and ultimately, “Talven selkä poikki” (winter’s back is broken).
 The bear – an ancient Finnish and Saame symbol — figures well in the celebration, as do Saame and winter sports themes.

 Heikinpäivä organizers keep a watchful eye on the celebration’s uniquely ethnic flavor.
 Finnish crafts, music, food, films, and games provide something for everyone.
 Although a Hancock City event, the Heikinpäivä spirit has spilled into neighboring communities.
-From Calumet to South Range, activities abound.

 There’s something for everyone.
 Follow the links to next annual Heikinpäivä and plan to be there!